 Grant from the Antinori Foundation launched Georgia’s art history on a digital platform

 In January of 2015, MOCA GA received an exciting grant from Susan and Ron Antinori to accomplish a major goal—to process and launch Georgia’s contemporary artists on a digital, web-based platform.
 This goal stems from one of the major tenants of MOCA GA’s mission, which is to preserve the history of the artists and arts organizations in the state.
 Since its founding in 2000, MOCA GA has been collecting archives that document this history and now houses a treasure trove of hundreds of gigabytes of digital archives, and over 400 linear feet of physical materials available for research and study by students, scholars, and the community.
 The Museum has long seen the need to digitize this array of information in order to increase accessibility and remain on par with what scholars and researchers expect—a web-based, searchable database.
 Our goal is to share the wealth and scope of information available from MOCA GA to researchers around the world through both archival finding aids and digital images.

 Over the past year, MOCA GA has been working with the Antinori Foundation to improve its technology infrastructure to a level that will allow this wealth of knowledge to be accessed and visible online.
-This includes a newly designed website and logo, designed by ArmChair Media, which will be scalable and allow MOCA GA to continue to grow and evolve as a web presence and platform for local artists.
+This includes a newly designed website and logo, designed by ArmChair Media, which is scalable and allows MOCA GA to continue to grow and evolve as a web presence and platform for local artists.
 The new logo is bolder and surer, declaring to the local and web-based community that the contemporary arts in Georgia are progressive, forward-thinking, and deserving of scholarly attention.
 The Museum’s mission has not changed, but a new visual presence will strengthen the community’s understanding of its goals and increase recognition of the services it provides for artists and the public.